Friendship and Politics

 • Don’t denigrate their candidate.
 Think about how you feel when someone makes fun of your big dreams or big plans – your friend has probably taken ownership of the candidate’s dreams as their own, so if you attack those things you attack your friend.

 • Change the topic.
-Don’t have these conversations if the friendship matters, don’t risk it to prove a point that may have no footing once an election is decided.
+Don’t have these conversations if the friendship matters and you're on opposite sides of the political spectrum.
+Don’t risk it to prove a point that may have no footing once an election is decided.

 • Be kind to family too.
 Remind yourself that families are not chosen, so you really should not let their political leanings or diverse views influence what you feel your role in the family should be.